 Looking for another Yellowstone activity?
 Check out my other site: Yellowstone Trips.

 From the Suce Creek Trailhead

-Leaving the trailhead parking area, walk south through an open meadow to a gate.
+Leaving the trailhead parking area in the Paradise Valley Montana, walk south through an open meadow to a gate.
 After passing through the gate, the trail enters forest.
 Soon after, a trail sign points to West Baldy Basin, straight ahead (and North Fork Deep Creek behind you and to the right).
 Continue straight ahead and begin the decent to a creek crossing.

 Cross the creek (a tributary of Suce Creek) on the bridge and turn right, following an old road.
 Suce Creek is to the left.
 Head up the gently ascending valley.